Half and half typically stays good for at least 3 to 5 days past the “expiration” date.

 How to Tell if Half and Half Is Bad?

-As usual, if the product sits in the fridge for way longer than the periods mentioned earlier, just discard it for safety purposes.
+If the product sits in the fridge for way longer than the periods mentioned earlier, discard it for safety purposes.

 Sure, it can still be safe to use, and the quality could be decent, but you never know.
 Better to be safe than sorry.